 Some of the common businesses that need Liquor Liability Insurance include:

 - Organizations that hold fundraisers where alcohol is sold

 - Catering companies

-Sandra Haley, senior vice president of underwriting and marketing at Hospitality Insurance Group, notes that the majority of liquor claims are the result of assault and battery, whether liquor-related—patrons drink too much and start a fight—or not, where patrons aren’t drunk, but happen to be in a bar when they get into a fight.
-As a result, many companies have made limits for assault and battery “not as readily available.”
+Sandra Haley, Senior Vice President of Underwriting and Marketing at Hospitality Insurance Group, notes that the majority of liquor claims result from assault and battery where patrons are not drunk, but they happen to be in a bar when they get into a fight.
+As a result, many companies have made coverage for assault and battery “not as readily available.”
 It is important to check the limits that you receive for assault and battery on your standard Liquor Liability Insurance policy.

 Jencap’s team of experts ensures your clients get the new or updated Liquor Liability coverage they need at a competitive rate.
 Contact us for a quote today.